Richard Gadd: Baby Reindeer

 While a jobbing comedian, Gadd worked as a bartender at The Hawley Arms pub in Camden Town, London.
-It was here he would encounter 'Martha', who would go on to become the main character in Baby Reindeer.
-Baby Reindeer began as an Edinburgh fringe show, in 2019, a dark comedy, chronicling Gadd's experiences of being stalked by 'Martha' and sexually assaulted by a man he met earlier in his career.
-Baby Reindeer would prove to be Gadd's breakout success, winning two Edinburgh Fringe awards: The Scotsman Fringe First Award for New Writing and a Stage Award for Acting Excellence.
-The show then went on to a five-week run at The Bush Theatre in London where it won an Off West End Theatre Award for Best Video Design, as well as receiving a nomination in the Best Performer category.
+There he met 'Martha', who became the main character in Baby Reindeer.
+Baby Reindeer began as a 2019 Edinburgh fringe show, a dark comedy chronicling Gadd's experiences of being stalked by 'Martha' and sexually assaulted by a man he met earlier in his career.
+It was Gadd's breakout success and won two Edinburgh Fringe awards: The Scotsman Fringe First Award for New Writing and a Stage Award for Acting Excellence.
+The show had a five-week run at London's Bush Theatre, received the Offie for Best Video Design and was nominated for an Offie for Best Performer.
 The show later transferred to the Ambassador's Theatre in London's West End but was cancelled due to the COVID-19 pandemic.
-A few months later, the show went on to win the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.
+A few months later, the show won the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.

-In April 2024, Netflix released a seven-episode drama based on Gadd's play, and billed as a 'true story'.
+In April 2024, Netflix released a semi-autobiographical seven-episode drama based on Gadd's play and billed as a 'true story'.
 Gadd lost 28 kilograms to play the fictionalized version of himself in order to feel "vulnerable and fragile".
-Baby Reindeer also featured a fictionalized version of Gadd’s parents.
-According to a report by Barclays bank, the enormous success and popularity of Baby Reindeer resulted in a notable annual increase in spending on Netflix digital subscriptions.
+Baby Reindeer also featured a fictionalized version of Gadd's parents.
+Within a week of its release, Baby Reindeer was the top series on Netflix globally, having garnered more than 52 million viewing hours.
+The enormous success and popularity of Baby Reindeer resulted in a notable annual increase in spending on Netflix digital subscriptions.

 The woman depicted as 'Martha' in Baby Reindeer, portrayed as having stalked and sexually assaulted Gadd, was quickly identified as Fiona Harvey, a Scottish lawyer.
-Harvey denied Gadd's accusations and depiction of her, stated that she has never been to jail, as depicted in the Netflix show, and is pursuing a multi-million pound defamation claim against Netflix.
-A former colleague has also questioned Gadd's version of events as depicted in Baby Reindeer.
-Although not directly named in Harvey's lawsuit against Netflix, Gadd has fully supported Netflix's defence against Harvey's claims, and requested to have her lawsuit dismissed, defending the veracity of Baby Reindeer and re-iterating accusations made against Harvey for stalking.
+Harvey denied Gadd's accusations and depiction of her, said she had never been to jail, as depicted in the Netflix show, and is pursuing a multi-million-pound defamation claim against Netflix.
+A former colleague has also questioned the version of events in Baby Reindeer.
+Although not directly named in Harvey's lawsuit against Netflix, Gadd has fully supported Netflix's defence against Harvey's claims and requested to have her suit dismissed, defending the veracity of Baby Reindeer and reiterating accusations made against Harvey for stalking.